 Zooming in on cluster 1, we see that MyShop Paris 6 has one of the highest competition within the cluster and also the highest price index within its cluster.

-Likewise, MyShop Paris 9 also has a price index that is close to 1, despite the amount of competitions nearby.
+Likewise, MyShop Paris 9 also has a price index that is close to 1, despite the number of competitions nearby.

 Let’s scale down the price index of the shop.